Pjchardt/Pjchardt.github.io/projects/simulated_video.markdown

   <h3 align="left">Simulated Video</h3>
   <p>
-    This project uses video game technologies to render dynamic videos in real time.
-Due to the video game technologies, videos can be: reactive to the environment, generative in their audio/visual output, and dynamic simulations.
+    This project uses video game technologies to render dynamic videos in real time in order to challenge superficial perceptions of the space.
   </p>

   <div class="spacing-small"></div>